At UNGA, PM Imran says 'wilful provocation' to hate should be 'universally outlawed'

 "We believe that the driving force in international relations must be cooperation in accordance with the principles of international law and not confrontation and force.
 We all must emphatically reaffirm our support for multilateralism.

 "The Covid-19 pandemic has illustrated the oneness of humanity.
-No one is safe unless everyone is safe," PM Imran stated.
+No one is safe unless everyone is safe," Prime Minister Imran stated.

-The prime minister also shone a light on Pakistan's efforts to curb the coronavirus and noted that Pakistan's response was recognised as one of the "success stories" in controlling the disease.
+The premier also shone a light on Pakistan's efforts to curb the coronavirus and noted that Pakistan's response was recognised as one of the "success stories" in controlling the disease.

 "However, we are still not out of the woods like no country is out of the woods today," said Prime Minister Imran, adding that from the outset of the pandemic, developing countries were at a disadvantage due to lack of resources and would require fiscal space to cope with the economic fallout caused by the health crisis.